bigeasy/strata/diary/design.markdown

 we've yet to implement vacuum.
 I suppose it makes vacuum easier because vacuum will always faithfully rewrite the page, ghosts and all, so it can move across the leaves without descending.

+## Inbox

+ * `nextTick` behavior ought to make coverage happen quickly, especially a combination of `nextTick` behavior and purge.
+ * Splitting out the read write lock would create an additional primitive for database design.
+ * Creating a r-tree would be yet another primitive for database design.